kostaskougios/terminal21-restapi/docs/spark.md

 It also provides caching of datasets in order for scripts to be used as notebooks.
 The caching has also a UI component to allow invalidating the cache and re-evaluating the datasets.

-To give it a go, please checkout this repo and try the examples:
+To give it a go, please checkout this repo and try the examples.
+Only requirement to do this is that you have `scala-cli` installed:

 ```shell
 git clone https://github.com/kostaskougios/terminal21-restapi.git